 B. David Zarley

-B. David Zarley is a senior staff writer for Freethink, where he covers public health, with a focus on infectious disease and the future of drugs and the brain.
+B. David Zarley is a senior staff writer for Freethink, where he covers psychedelics and drug research as well as medicine, with a focus on viruses and infectious disease.
 A graduate of SUNY Fredonia, his work has also appeared in The Atlantic, The Verge, Jezebel, Frieze, Sports Illustrated, VICE, Paste Magazine, and numerous other publications.
-He lives in Chicago.
+He lives in Chicago and can be reached via Signal by request.
 Tip him!

 Recent Work by Author

 A team of researchers has developed an algorithm to measure pulse and respiration rate during a telehealth appointment using your device’s camera.

 There is currently no HIV vaccine, but a new technique which produced specific immunity cells in humans may pave the way to one.

 Antisense oligonucleotide therapy uses small molecules to alter RNA.
 Researchers have now used those molecules to alleviate a genetic form of blindness.

 Mucins, the long proteins in mucus, have an array of bacteria-fighting properties.
 These artificial mucins can act like the real thing.

 Made from the stem cells of a frog, “Xenobots” are tiny living machines.
 And researchers have just debuted version 2.0.